Pakistan Shi'ites demand protection from militants

 The paramilitary Frontier Corps is largely responsible for security in Baluchistan province, of which Quetta is the capital, but Shi'ites say it is unable or unwilling to protect them.

+The roughly 500,000-strong Hazara people in Quetta, who speak a Persian dialect, have distinct features and are an easy target for Sunni hardliners.

-LeJ has stepped up suicide bombings and shootings in a bid to destabilise strategic U.S. ally Pakistan and install a Sunni theocracy, an echo of the strategy that al Qaeda pursued to try and trigger a civil war in Iraq several years ago.
+The LeJ has stepped up suicide bombings and shootings in a bid to destabilize strategic U.S. ally Pakistan and install a Sunni theocracy, an echo of the strategy that al Qaeda pursued to try and trigger a civil war in Iraq several years ago.

-The group was behind a bombing last month in Quetta, near the Afghan border, that killed nearly 100 people.
+On Monday, Pakistanis demonstrated in other major cities including the capital Islamabad and Lahore, where Shi'ite activists put up lights along roads and passed out water during a sit in.

+"Installation of lights and other arrangements indicate that we are ready to stay here till the government meets our demands and make necessary measures to stop Shia genocide in Pakistan," said Ammar Yasir, a local Shi'ite leader.

 In Karachi, a strike to protest against the Quetta bloodshed brought Pakistan's commercial hub to a standstill.